Message-type Schema specification

 To discard

 Biotz "To discard" data type is a special data type.
-It does not impose any properties or constraints on the values that have this data assigned.
-In fact, the values that have this data type assigned are simply discarded (they not stored in the database at all), without even being looked at or checked.
-It is as if the messages from the devices neved had those values in the first place.
+It does not impose any properties or constraints on the values that have this data type assigned.
+In fact, the values that have this data type assigned are simply discarded (they are not stored in the database at all), without even being looked at or checked.
+It is as if the messages from the devices never had those values in the first place.